Daniel Och: Philanthropy

 Och sits on the board of Endeavor.
 He is the vice chair of Robin Hood Foundation, a charitable organization fighting poverty in New York City.
 He has sat on the board of trustees of New York-Presbyterian Hospital since 2005.

 In October 2017, the Spine Hospital of the NewYork–Presbyterian Hospital was named after Och and his wife following a $25 million donation.
 In 2014, the University of Michigan established The Och Initiative for Women in Finance named after the Och family.

-In May 2022, The Jane and Daniel Och Family Foundation announced a $50 million gift to the New York-Presbyterain.
-The donation is to expand the Och Spine program across the New York area by increasing access to spinal care by establishing additional Och Spine facilities, while focuising additional resources on non-operative services and care.
+In May 2022, The Jane and Daniel Och Family Foundation announced a $50 million gift to the New York-Presbyterian.
+The donation is to expand the Och Spine program across the New York area by increasing access to spinal care by establishing additional Och Spine facilities, while focusing additional resources on non-operative services and care.

 Political contributions

 In 2008, Och donated $28,500 to Democratic Senatorial Campaign Committee.